Many issues can affect tomato plants. This list includes several common tomato plant diseases and disorders, plus natural treatments.

 Takeaway

-When dealing with diseases in tomato plants, please note that not all color changes may be due to plant diseases.
+When dealing with tomato plant diseases, please note that not all color changes are due to disease.
 You have to scrutinize patterns and color combinations.

 For example, yellowing leaves may be caused by a magnesium deficiency.
 In this case, the leaves would become yellow and wilt before falling.
-A magnesium deficiency can be resolved by using Epsom salt on your plants.
+A magnesium deficiency can be corrected by applying Epsom salt to your plants.

-Advice from your local organic gardening center can also be very helpful.
-Good sanitation of your tools and hands can help prevent disease spread, as can crop rotation.
+Advice from your local organic gardening center can also be invaluable.
+Good sanitation of your tools and hands can help prevent the spread of disease, as can crop rotation.

-Lastly, be sure not to compost infected plants or plant parts so you don’t spread anything further.
+Lastly, be sure not to compost infected plants or plant parts, as you do not want to spread anything further.